SphtKr/homebridge-zway/README.md

 If you have a problem with the Z-Way Server bridge or with a particular device, please create an Issue and attach the contents of `/accessories` from your Homebridge instance, and of `/ZAutomation/api/v1/devices` from your Z-Way Server instance (or at least those parts that pertain to your problem).

+### Getting `/accessories`

+Current versions of homebridge will--by default--only allow communication with encrypted paired devices.
+To manually retrieve the `accessories` JSON data, you will need to run Homebridge in insecure mode by adding the `-I` switch (e.g. `homebridge -I`).
+Then, point your browser at your Homebridge IP and port and hit the accessories URL endpoint, e.g. `http://127.0.0.1:51826/accessories`.

+### Getting `/ZAutomation/api/v1/devices`

+To retrieve your `devices` JSON from Z-Way, first connect to the Home Automation interface (usually running on port 8083) with your browser and log in with your username and password.
+After successfully logging in, go to the following address in the same browser window: `http://your.ip.goes.here:8083/ZAutomation/api/v1/devices`, substituting your Z-Way server's IP address and port as appropriate.

 # Configuration

 ## Required